yshavit/whatdid/privacy.md

 ## Accessing or deleting your data

 To see your data, or request that I delete it, please fill out the [feedback form][feedback].
-This is a Google Sheets form, but you don't need to be logged into a Google account to use it (and if you are logged in, the form doesn't record your login or email address).
-Simply include your request and your tracking UUID (see below).
+This is a Google Sheets form, but you don't need to be logged into a Google account to use it.
+(Even if you are logged in, the form doesn't record your login or email address).
+Simply include your request and your tracking UUID as described below.
 If you are requesting to see your data, please also include an email address to send it to.

 To get your UUID:

 1. Open up the Terminal app by opening Spotlight, and searching for Terminal.
 2. Type:
    ```
    defaults read com.yuvalshavit.whatdid whatdid.analyticsTrackerId
    ```
-   (and then type enter)
+   (and then hit enter)

 [feedback]: https://docs.google.com/forms/d/e/1FAIpQLSdW4IfggikujQDN_emQU3_TL3aSOUK3At2HPbSYcc6ryHYzzQ/viewform